aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: set_serializer(callback)

-    Overrides the default serializer with a user-defined fucntion *callback*.
+    Overrides the default serializer with a user-defined function *callback*.

     :param callback callback: the function to invoke for serialization.